China fears linger as focus on Fed sharpens

 "Despite September lift-off seemingly now off the cards, the timing of the FOMC's decision to raise interest rates thereafter remains data-dependent, hence Friday's non-farm payrolls report will still be a release worth watching."

-The case for raising rates in September now seems less compelling, Federal Reserve Bank of New York President William Dudley said this week, leading several large banks to push back expectations.
-[FED/R]
+The case for raising rates in September now seems less compelling, Federal Reserve Bank of New York President William Dudley said last week, leading several large banks to push back expectations.

 "You are probably not getting it any clearer from a central banker than that," said Harm Bandholz, chief U.S. economist at UniCredit as he moved his call from September to December.